maexled/camera-images-bash-manager/README.md

    ghcr.io/maexled/camera-images-bash-manager
 ```
 #### Configuration variables in config.cfg:
-- `samba_user` - recommened to set it as root.
-In container no extra user will be created.
+- `samba_user` - The user that should own the files.
+Will be created in docker container
+- `samba_uid` - The uid of the user.